42 Gluten Free New York Restaurants for Celiacs to Enjoy

 Are you a celiac who likes to travel?
 Please see my Gluten Free Travel page for free detailed city guides, country guides, and restaurant cards in over a dozen languages

 13. Bistango, an italian restaurant that is not 100% gluten free, but is very knowledgeable about celiac disease, and use separate surfaces for any products that came in contact with gluten (e.g. a toaster for GF bread).
-With what they refer to as “multi-regional” gluten free options, and they are a great choice for families with non-celiacs joining for dinner as well.
+Their website also highlights their gluten free offerings (as opposed to some spots where it’s relegated to a footnote).
+With what they refer to as “multi-regional” gluten free options, they are a great choice for families with non-celiacs joining for dinner as well.
 Almost their entire menu can be modified to be safe for celiacs.

 14. Craving a rich, rice-based Italian meal?
 Risotteria Melotti is 100% gluten free, delicious, and worth a stop if you have the time.
 Try their shrimp and lemon risotto, or if you wanted a classic option, their mixed mushroom dish.